IndiGo flight suffers bird hit, makes emergency landing at Ranchi airport, passengers safe: Official | Business

 All the passengers and crew members are safe while the aircraft Airbus 320 suffered damage, he said.

 ''An IndiGo flight suffered a bird hit near Ranchi.
-It was approximately 10 to 12 nautical miles away from here at an altitude of 3,000 to 4,000 feet when the incident occurred.
+It was approximately 10 to 12 nautical miles away from here, at about 3,000 to 4,000 feet altitude, when the incident occurred.
 The IndiGo flight was coming from Patna to Ranchi, and the pilot had to make an emergency landing here,'' Birsa Munda Airport, Ranchi, Director R R Maurya told PTI.

 He said all the passengers are safe, but the ''aircraft suffered a dent after being hit by a vulture.
 Engineers are assessing the damage,'' he said.